 Source: Barefoot Computing

-The use of Computational Thinking in the classroom is not limited to the Computer Science lesson.
-It, it can be integrated into various subjects, for example:
+Computational thinking in the classroom is not limited to the Computer Science lesson.
+It can be integrated into various subjects, for example:

-- Language Learning / Literature: In younger grades or for students learning a new language, make word/phrase cards about a story or sequence of events and ask the students to use logic and their general awareness to put together the jumbled story in correct order.
-Older students can “program” a story with alternate pathways i.e. create a Choose Your Own Adventure game.
+- Language Learning / Literature: In younger grades or for students learning a new language, make word/phrase cards about a story or sequence of events and ask the students to use logic and their general awareness to put together the jumbled story in the correct order.
+Older students can “program” a story with alternate pathways, i.e., create a Choose Your Own Adventure game.

-- Mathematics: Use decomposition to solve word problems, express generalizations (as algebraic representations) by identifying patterns, recognizing patterns after analyzing data.
+- Mathematics: Use decomposition to solve word problems and express generalizations (as algebraic representations) by identifying and recognizing patterns after analyzing data.

-- Business Studies/Economics: Making a decision tree for business decisions / choices, make financial models, business plans and exit plan scenarios or get students to develop menus and recipes for a restaurant.
+- Business Studies/Economics: Making a decision tree for business decisions/choices, making financial models, business plans, and exit plan scenarios, or getting students to develop menus and recipes for a restaurant.

 With computing becoming ubiquitous in all walks of life, industries, and organizations, it is of critical importance that educators infuse Computational Thinking across the curriculum.
 This will help students develop a strong foundation for 21st-century skills and the ever-evolving and rapidly changing world of work.

-If you’d like to learn more on how you can use BSD Education’s Digital Skills Curriculum to bring Computational Thinking into your classroom, we’d love to hear from you.
+We’d love to hear from you if you’d like to learn more about using BSD Education’s Digital Skills Curriculum to bring Computational Thinking into your classroom.